What Is Bitcoin & How Does It Work?

 In short, Bitcoin mining is the process of adding new blocks to the blockchain by solving complex equations containing a group of transactions during a set period.
 In addition, miners are validators, ensuring that transactions are approved and added to the network.

 - Centralized exchanges are the most commonly used way to purchase Bitcoin because users have access to a broader spectrum of cryptocurrencies.
 However, users must register and complete a KYC to interact with the exchange.
 Fiat to crypto exchanges such as Coinbase and Crypto.com are regulated exchanges, meaning they operate within the boundaries set by governmental bodies.
-Additionally, trading platforms like Binance are not fully regulated; however, users can still purchase and trade bitcoin with fiat, stablecoins or other cryptocurrencies.
+Additionally, trading platforms like Binance are not fully regulated; however, users can still purchase and trade bitcoin with fiat, stablecoins like GUSD, or other cryptocurrencies.

 - Decentralized exchanges are a new form of financial interaction as they do not rely on intermediaries such as market makers to conduct transactions.
-Users need to connect with their wallets to access the DEX - decentralized exchange and swap tokens between one another.
+Users need to connect with their wallets to access the DEX – decentralized crypto exchange and swap tokens with one another.
 A DEX takes funds from a liquidity pool to swap tokens with every transaction taking place on the blockchain.

-- Brokers such as eToro and Plus500 allow investors to gain exposure to Bitcoin through financial brokers that offer several financial tools such as futures that are not available in DEX's or restricted in certain jurisdictions on centralized exchanges.
+- Brokers such as eToro and Plus500 allow investors to gain exposure to Bitcoin through financial brokers that offer several financial tools such as futures that are not available in DEXs or restricted in certain jurisdictions on centralized exchanges.
 Users have to register with a broker beforehand and have sufficient capital because brokers also ask for a management fee for their services.

 - Cryptocurrency ATMs are available where crypto is legal or regulated, allowing users to purchase Bitcoin or other blue-chip cryptocurrencies.
 Users can buy Bitcoin at the ATM using their credit or debit card and require a Bitcoin wallet address to receive their BTC into their account.
+However, Bitcoin ATM fees are generally quite high.

 - Peer-to-Peer is a straightforward way for users to purchase Bitcoin by having someone send Bitcoin to their address.
-This can be either as a friend or when purchasing a service such as Paxful.
-Users need to have a Bitcoin address and ask the buyer to send the transaction to their wallet and provide them with the transaction hash to ensure the transaction has been made.
+This can be done either as a friend or when purchasing a service such as Paxful.
+Users need to have a Bitcoin address and ask the buyer to send the transaction to their wallet and provide them with the transaction hash to ensure the transaction has been made.'

 Bitcoins are stored in digital wallets.
 Each wallet is a unique string of 30 letters and numbers that help convey user anonymity and use a seed phrase that helps recover the wallet on any device.
 There are also two types of Bitcoin wallets: cold and hot wallets.

 - Hot wallets are continuously connected to the internet but don't necessarily have to have the entire block history downloaded to update the token value.
-Bitpay, TrustWallet, or cryptocurrency exchange's account wallet such as Coinbase are an example of hot wallets.
+Bitpay, TrustWallet, or cryptocurrency exchange's account wallets such as Coinbase are an example of hot wallets.
 However, hot wallets are less secure because they allow hackers to exploit users' assets.
 There have been many instances of crypto exchanges being hacked.